weaviate/weaviate-io/developers/weaviate/client-libraries/community.md

 - [Go](/developers/weaviate/client-libraries/java)
 - [Java](/developers/weaviate/client-libraries/go)

 Members of the Weaviate community provide client libraries for some additional languages.
 These community contributed libraries are not officially maintained by Weaviate.
-However, we are very grateful for the work these developers do, and we want to share their work with you.
+However, we are very grateful for the work these developers do, and we want to share it with you.

 ## Community-maintained client libraries